 Shows an interest in the toilet, either by flushing it or wanting to take bathroom trips with his parents or siblings.

 Take the potty training readiness quiz to see if your toddler is ready.

 When Is the Best Age to Start Potty Training?

 While there is no magic number, research has shown that starting potty training earlier doesn't necessarily equate to finishing potty training sooner.
 Research has shown that while the average age to start potty training is around 21-36 months, the length it takes to complete potty training varies.
 There may be no advantage in starting earlier.
 Studies on toilet training have found that children are generally not completely potty trained before 27 months no matter when they start.

-Advantages and Disadvantages of starting early
+Advantages and Disadvantages of Starting Early

 One concern parents have is that potty training early will cause their children some type of negative psychological effects; however, research has not shown this to be true.
 Opponents to early potty training may disagree.

-Some arguments for waiting to train to go back to the length of time it takes to train.
+Some arguments for waiting to train go back to the length of time it takes to train.
 Some parents may feel that potty training will be a lengthy process if started too soon.
-Others say that children younger than 2 are not mature enough to know how to manage their urges to urinate or deficate.
-This may lead them to hold their bladders or stool, which makes them conspitated, and can lead to accidents and bladder problems.
+Others say that children younger than 2 are not mature enough to know how to manage their urges to urinate or defecate.
+This may lead them to hold their bladders or stool, which makes them constipated, and can lead to accidents and bladder problems.
 Research does not support this claim but it does give parents something to think about, whether you ultimately decide to go with early potty training or later.